 You can use an app to make a gallery.

 You can pay a little bit and get one done at http://www.templateportfolios.com//

 Your professional hair stylist portfolio can be as simple or intricate as you like.

 However you choose, make sure that it compliments your purpose.
 For example, if you are using it to help you land a job you want to keep it simple and showcase an example of haircutting, hairstyling, color, and anything else relevant to the position.
 Having a digital portfolio also affords you the ability to change it in a moment's notice to suit your purpose.

-If you are trying to land a bridal gig, change up the pictures to show updo's only.
+If you are trying to land a bridal gig, have a section of updos to showcase a bride.